 Mountains and boots with strong grips are directly related to each other.

-You can get an idea from the image below that rugged mountains terrains & strong grip shoes are utmost necessary.
+You can get an idea from the image below that rugged mountain terrains & strong grip shoes are of utmost necessity.

 3. Pack 2-3 pairs of socks